prezi/django-configglue/doc/walkthrough.rst

     $ python manage.py settings --django_site_id=foo
     Traceback (most recent call last):
     ...
-    ValueError: Invalid value 'foo' for IntConfigOption 'site_id' in section 'django'.
+    ValueError: Invalid value 'foo' for IntOption 'site_id' in section 'django'.
 Original exception was: invalid literal for int() with base 10: 'foo'.

 If, on the other hand, an invalid section name is used that will be reported too.
 Edit the *custom.cfg* file so that the section name reads ::